lhyleonghuiyu/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 Here is an exploratory visualization of the data set.
 It is a bar chart showing how the data ...

 ![alt text][image1]

+Out[53] contains a histogram of the training set, validation set and test set in the aforementioned order.
+An interesting observation is that the frequency distribution of the output classes seem to be rather similar in all three sets of data.

 ### Design and Test a Model Architecture